 UN Convention on Climate Change

-Talks in Bonn to set stage for future action on climate
+The talks in Bonn set the scene for future action